Serving members of the military and an Army veteran have raised money for Royal Star & Garter by taking part in the Royal Parks Half Marathon.

 Ross, 34, found out about Royal Star & Garter when looking for good causes to fundraise for.
 He said: “I knew it had to be a charity affiliated with supporting veterans of the Armed Forces.
 I discovered Royal Star & Garter and read about the important work they do.
 Considering I was in the Army for 12 years, I thought it a very worthy charity to be representing.”

 Royal Star & Garter’s Senior Community Fundraiser, Lauren Baker, said: “It’s very special when the military family comes together like this to support the work we do with veterans.
-We’re grateful that Richard, Sudeep, Ross, Matthew and Shane chose to run for Royal Star & Garter.”
+We’re grateful that Richard, Sudeep, Ross and Matthew chose to run for Royal Star & Garter.”

 Royal Star & Garter is one of RAF High Wycombe’s official charities.
 Earlier this year, service personnel took part in a car wash fundraiser.
 They were given a helping hand and supported by residents from the High Wycombe Home, and raised £266.